linkml/linkml/docs/howtos/ontologies-as-values.md

 * Organism
     * Vertebrate
+        * Mammalia
             * Homo
                 * Homo sapiens
+            * Felis
+                * Felis catus
+                    * Russian blue

+(Intermediate nodes omitted for brevity)

+There is also nothing formally prohibiting classes such as "FriendlyMammal" or "HistoricHuman", but by convention the class hierarchy mirrors conventional classifications that mirror phylogeny.

+In this model there are no logical elements "species" or "genus".
+It's common practice to include the taxonomic rank as an OWL *annotation property*.
+If we want to include these concepts as true first-class logical citizens in an OWL model, then we need to either introduce *punning* (OWL-DL) or *metaclasses* (OWL-Full).

+In practice, punning or metaclasses are not used much in OWL, so let's stick with the rank-free model.
+Formally, concepts like "Homo sapiens" are not in the *domain of discourse*.

-Intermediate nodes omitted for brevity.
-Individual organisms like Napolean instantiate these classes:
+Individual organisms like Napolean (Q517 in Wikidata) instantiate the classes in the hierarchy:

 ```rdf
 wikidata:Q517 rdf:type NCBITaxon:9606 .